echeran/smile-of-murugan/webbook/chapter11.md

-# THE LAY OF THE ANKLET
+# The Lay Of The Anklet

 According to Jules Bloch, *Cilappatikāram* or the "Lay of the Anklet" is one of the most difficult, if not the most difficult of all